 Two of the first things I usually ask my students when they walk into my studio for a voice lesson are: 1) How was your week?
 (Because I care about my students as human beings.)
 And, 2) How did your voice practicing go this past week?
 (Because I care about their vocal development.)

-We usually don’t spend too much time on the first question because they’re not really there for therapy, although it’s important to establish a good rapport and feel relaxed before singing (our voice is a very personal part of us), and sometimes people do just need to talk things out before starting to sing.
-And like good counselors, voice teachers need to be empathetic and effective listeners.
+We usually don’t spend too much time on the first question because they’re not really there for therapy, although it’s important to establish a good rapport and feel relaxed before singing (our voice is a very personal part of us).
+Sometimes people do just need to talk things out before starting to sing.
+Like good counselors, voice teachers need to be empathetic and effective listeners.

 I get varying answers to the second question, but what my most productive and quickly progressing students share is how they applied the principles I’m about to discuss.
-The reasons for these principles are simple: as singers we want to maximize the results for the efforts we put forth, and we want to enjoy our practice as much as possible, so that we will be more likely to repeat it and make it a daily part of our lives, remembering that it takes about 21 days to make something we do a habit.
+The reasons for these principles are simple: as singers we want to maximize the results for the efforts we put forth.
+We want to enjoy our practice as much as possible, so that we will be more likely to repeat it and make it a daily part of our lives.
+Remember, it takes about 21 days to make something we do a habit.

 So, what are the principles of mindful daily practice?
 Three of the basic principles are contained in the phrase, “mindful daily practice.”
 That is: 1) being in touch (mindful, focused, intentional); 2) daily (every day, regular, as opposed to sporadic, or only once or twice a week); and 3) practice (as opposed to just singing through music without taking it apart, analyzing and working on the details of what’s happening; the development of any performance skill requires technical drills and specific exercises designed for improving the skill)